 Most of the cases present relatively simple instances of 'cessation of work', 'refusal to continue to work' or 'refusal to accept employment'.
 While negotiating for the settlement of an industrial dispute, workmen may resort to the use of instruments of economic coercion to get their point of view accepted by the management.
 The workmen may remain at their respective homes or at any place other than the place of their work or may even be present at, near or within the premises of the place of employment but not at their seats.
 However, difficult questions arise when workmen deviate from traditional methods.
-What about stay-in-strike, pen-down strike, tool-down strike, go-slow, hunger strike, sympathetic strike as defined in Section 2 (q) of the IDA?
+What about stay-in-strike, pen-down strike, tool-down strike, go-slow, hunger strike, sympathetic strike, and work-to-rule?
+Do these fall within the meaning of the definition of strike as defined in Section 2 (q) of the IDA?